 J.M.Latvala/M.Anttila, Toyota Yaris WRC, 2017 Wales Rally, 5th

 No other differences have been observed in the Yaris.
-But it is worth to review this picture, with detail of front brakes air outlet on the upper and rear side of the front wheel arch, from the recent Autosport International show in Birmingham.
+But it is worth reviewing this picture, with detail of front brakes air outlet on the upper and rear side of the front wheel arch, from the recent Autosport International show in Birmingham.

 Toyota Yaris WRC, Autosport International show 2018, Birmingham

-Part of the air is redirected upwards, under the protection of the upper winglet, to avoid missing of this airflow with airflow coming from dive planes.
+Part of the air is redirected upwards, under the protection of the upper winglet, to avoid mixing this airflow with the airflow coming from dive planes.
 The rest of the cooling brakes air is removed downwards, through the rear louvres.

 Citroën C3 WRC